Our History of Courage to Lead and Grow

 This program became the basis for Weber State College's Practical Nursing Program.

-- 1977 - Success and demand expedited a need for a larger hospital in Washington Terrace, Utah.
-Relocating to the new 239 bed facility proved only to accelerate St. Benedict's healing touch and expansion, which continues today.
-The campus also added medical office buildings, housing numerous hospital programs while providing convenient space for physicians and related healthcare activities.
+- 1977 - Success and demand expedited the need for a larger hospital in Washington Terrace, Utah.
+Relocating proved only to accelerate St. Benedict's healing touch and expansion, which continues today.

-- 1977 - Val A. Browning Radiation Therapy Center (now Val A. Browning Cancer Treatment Center) opened to treat cancer patients throughout northern Utah and surrounding states.
+- 1977 - Val A. Browning Radiation Therapy opened to treat cancer patients throughout northern Utah and surrounding states.
 St. Benedict's was a driving force in organizing Hospice of Northern Utah, dedicated to helping terminally ill patients and their families constructively manage illness and dying.

-- 1987 - In a tradition of advocating for women and children, a specialized Neonatal Intensive Care Unit was added.
+- 1987 - A specialized Neonatal Intensive Care Unit was added in a tradition of advocating for women and children.

 - 1992 - Mother's Day heralded the unveiling of a new Women's and Children's Center, including OB/GYN and pediatric physician offices.